 - k.
 Signing a false statement claiming that the work is bonded, that all payments to subcontractors have been made, or claiming to have provided certain worker’s compensation and insurance protection.

-What constitutes a g, j, or k claim?
+What Constitutes a g, j, or k claim in the Florida Construction Industry Recovery Fund?

 (g) claim – When there were valid liens filed that was not satisfied by the contractor; the contractor abandoned the job and the percentage of completion is less than the percentage paid, or the job was completed and the customer pays more than what was contracted for as a result of circumstances beyond the control of the contractor.